-Pauley Perrette Claims ‘Multiple Assaults’ on ‘NCIS’ Set
+Pauley Perrette Claims ‘Multiple Assaults’ On ‘NCIS’ Set

 — Pauley Perrette (@PauleyP) May 9, 2018

 Pauley and NCIS co-star Mark Harmon have a long-standing feud.
-Radar Online reports that Harmon tried to settle their differences before her departure from the show but that his attempts were ignored by Perrette.
+Radar Online reports that Harmon tried to settle their differences before her departure from the show, but that his attempts were ignored by Perrette.
 An unnamed source said they believe that Mark blamed himself for Pauley leaving the show and wanted to make things right.
 They said that she “made it very difficult for him” to do so.
 Her refusal reportedly upset him.
-The feud appears to have started in October 2016 when Harmon brought his rescue dog Dave to the set after the dog had bitten a crew member badly enough that they required sixteen stitches.
+The feud appears to have started in October, 2016, when Harmon brought his rescue dog, Dave, to the set after the dog had bitten a crew member badly enough that they required 16 stitches.